Shedd Aquarium: Architecture

+Shedd Aquarium is notable for its architecture.
+The basic design, by architectural firm Graham, Anderson, Probst & White, is taken from classical Greek architecture, more specifically Beaux Arts, to match the other structures of the Museum Campus.
+The central aquarium building is octagonal, fronted by Doric columns and a formal staircase and topped by a dome.
+Aquatic motifs are worked in at every opportunity; tortoise shells, dolphins, octopuses, waves, and even the Trident of Poseidon can be found all over the aquarium's exterior and interior.

+Improving upon its predecessor inland aquarium, the Belle Isle Aquarium in Detroit, extensive use was made of designs by Mary Chase Perry Stratton, incorporating her custom-made Pewabic Pottery tile.
+The Oceanarium is done in a more modern style representing the Pacific Northwest, but one that blends with the older part of the building.
+"Whale Harbor", the Oceanarium's 2 e6usgal main tank, is backed by a wall of windows that look out onto Lake Michigan.

 Exhibits and presentations

-There are several permanent exhibits at Shedd: Waters of the World, Caribbean Reef, Amazon Rising, Wild Reef, and the Abbott Oceanarium.
+There are several permanent exhibits at Shedd: Waters of the World, Wonder of Water, Amazon Rising, Wild Reef, and the Abbott Oceanarium.

 Waters of the World

 The oldest galleries in the aquarium feature exhibits on oceans, rivers, islands and lakes, and Chicago's own local waters.
 Species on exhibit include American bullfrog, a giant Pacific octopus, American alligator, lake sturgeon, starfish, lined seahorses, and alligator snapping turtle.

-Caribbean Reef
+Wonder of Water

-The Caribbean Reef exhibit was built in 1971, on the site of the aquarium's very first exhibit, the Tropical Pool.
+The original Caribbean Reef exhibit was built in 1971, on the site of the aquarium's very first exhibit, the Tropical Pool.
 A feature of this exhibit is a diver that interacts with the animals while talking with the people.
 A part of the exhibit is a 90000 usgal circular tank that allows for maximum walk-around viewing.
 It was one of the first habitats to display schooling fish.
 It is also home to the rescued green sea turtle, Nickel, as well as Atlantic tarpons, cownose rays, redband parrotfish, Bonnethead sharks, a Green moray eel, and many more species.
 The exhibit is near the center of the first floor.
 It is adjacent to Amazon Rising, Waters of the World, and Wild Reef.
+The Caribbean Reef tank was closed in 2023 and will eventually be replaced with the Caribbean Reef tunnel connecting the two main sections of the aquarium building, while two new tanks will eventually replace the original Caribbean Reef tank.
+Wonder of Water opened in December 2024.